JH

 Running a swarm of Claude Code agents in parallel is powerful but illegible.
 Output streams interleave in a flat terminal, work-in-progress is invisible until something breaks, and there is no way to compare what 5 agents are doing against the same plan.

-28 hours, solo, at the SensAI hackathon — cross-platform spatial UI from scratch.
+28 hours, solo, at the SenseAI Hackademy.
+Cross-platform spatial UI from scratch.

 Shipped end-to-end in 28 hours, demoed live driving a 5-agent swarm against a real codebase.
-Won a category prize and a follow-up call from the WebSpatial team.
+Won the WebSpatial track at SenseAI Hackademy and Best Technical Excellence at TechWeek 2026.
+Open-sourced post-event.

 03Case study